Kamal Ghosh: Early life

 Kamal Ghosh was the nephew of filmmaker, writer and actor Debaki Bose.
 He received training from his uncle, working with New Theaters, Calcutta (now Kolkata), in various aspects of film making.
 It was the lawyer turned filmmaker K. Subramanyam who brought Ghosh to South India.

 Career

 Ghosh started his career as an assistant cinematographer to Sailen Bose in the film Balayogini released in 1937.
 Ghosh worked as the cinematographer in-charge for the Tamil-language Jupiter Pictures film Anaadhai Penn (1938), directed by R. Prakash.
 Ghosh's photography, especially the lighting, was widely praised.
-Ghosh also worked as a director in three films: the unsuccessful Paropakaram and Rohini (both 1953) and the successful Manorama (1959).
+Ghosh also worked as a director in three films; the unsuccessful Paropakaram and Rohini (both 1953) and the successful Manorama (1959).
 Due to his limited success as a director, he dropped that career and continued to work as a cinematographer.

 Personal life

 Ghosh was married to Suvarna, with whom he had six sons and three daughters.
-Later in his life, Ghosh was affected by glaucoma and died in 1983.
+Later in his life, Ghosh was affected by glaucoma and eventually died in 1983.